PS4 Pro vs PS4: Which PS4 should you buy and should PS4 owners upgrade to the PS4 Pro? Here’s everything you need to know.

 Best Deals for Sony PS4 Pro

-Are you leaning towards the PS4 Pro or new PS4 (PS4 Slim)?
+What do you think of the PS4 Pro?
 Let us know in the comments